zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-container.md

     options: string # Any extra options you want to add for container startup.

-    localimage: true | false # Whether the image is locally built and don't pull from docker registry
+    localImage: true | false # Whether the image is locally built and don't pull from docker registry
 ```

 ### Example